puppetlabs/puppet-docs/source/puppetdb/1/community_add_ons.markdown

 ---

-**None of the following projects are published by or endorsed by Puppet Labs.** They are linked here for informational purposes only.
+**None of the following projects are published by or endorsed by Puppet Labs.** They are linked to here for informational purposes only.

 [nagios]: https://github.com/jasonhancock/nagios-puppetdb
 [dashboard]: ./maintain_and_tune.html#monitor-the-performance-dashboard